fantasycalendar/FoundryVTT-Sequencer/DOCS.md

 `.JB2A()` or `.JB2A(bool)`

-This will set the start point and end point (see below) to best work JB2A's effect sprites.
+Sets the start point and end point (see below) to best work JB2A's effect sprites.

 Effectively sets start point and end point to 200, and grid scale to 100.